ArcticXWolf/gog-redeem-loader/README.md

     -c, --code CODE                  Required.
 Specify your redeem CODE.
     -s, --sortby SORT                Sort method.
 Can be alpha, price or rating.
 Defaults to alpha.
     -n, --name NAME                  Only print the games with NAME in their title.
+    -d, --dlc                        Also include DLCs or other bonus like soundtracks.
     -f, --force                      Force loading games from server.
 Skips cached results.
     -h, --help                       Print this help.
 ```